Bankot/e-commerce-api/README.md

+This is my first ts repo, and its really bad, but I like cart logic here, so im not gonna remove :_)

 REMEMBER TO CHANGE CART SYSTEM IN FOLLOWING WAY:

 - user is logged in -> create cart -> send cart and its changes to db